synchronizing/httpq/README.md

 s.sendall(req.raw)

 resp = httpq.Response()
-while resp.step_state() != httpq.state.BODY:
+while resp.state != httpq.state.BODY:
     resp.feed(s.recv(10))

-# At this stage we have a response that has read the top line, and the headers.
+# At this stage we have a response that has read the top line and headers.
+It's the user's
-# With this, we can figure out the length of the body.
-In this case, using Content-Length.
+# responsibility to keep track of the rest of the message's length.
+In this case, we'll just
-length = resp.headers["Content-Length"]
+# use the `Content-Length` header.
+while len(resp.body) != resp.headers["Content-Length"]:
+    body += s.recv(10)
 ```

-Note that the feed mechanism is used in conjunction with the `step_state` method.
-This allows the state machine to be stepped through and the parser to be advanced.
+Note that the feed mechanism is used in conjunction with the `state` property.
 We can use this parse until the body of the message, and then use the captured headers to parse the body.

 ### Modifying and Comparisons